jonlpersson/ed-latimore/site/_drafts/i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 1. **Positive.** Because Gorilla Mind Smooth doesn’t mix the ingredients in a proprietary blend, you know the exact amounts you’re taking.
 This may not matter to most people, but I know there are some biohackers out there who need the numbers.<br><br>If that’s you, or you just care about knowing the exact numbers, Gorilla Mind Smooth is probably better for you.
 2. **Negative.** Gorilla Mind Smooth has a serving size of 6 capsules.
 That’s a lot of capsules.
 Furthermore, it’s my opinion that the effect Gorilla Mind Smooth is not as intense nor does it last as long.<br><br>This tells us that Alpha Brain likely has the exact amounts of the ingredients hidden in a propriety blend to keep competitors from knowing how to do more with less.

 In comparing the two products, Alpha Brain is closer to a more intense product that the Gorilla Mind company no longer carries, called “Gorilla Mind Rush.”
-The active ingredient was dimethylaminoethanol (DMAE)**.** Like the ingredients in Alpha Brain, DMAE increases the production of the neurotransmitter acetylcholine in the brain.
+The active ingredient was dimethylaminoethanol (DMAE)**.** Like the ingredients in Alpha Brain, DMAE increases the production of the acetylcholine.

+## Side effects

+Like any nootropic, you may experience jitters.
+You may also experience trouble sleeping if you take it too late in the day, as acetylcholine does promote wakefulness.

+I personally didn’t experience any of these side effects.
+I’m just reporting on what other people have reported..
+In fact, I’m sleeping better now that I’m on it.
+That may be because of the neuroprotective and neuro-regenerative effects of many of Alpha Brain’s ingredients.
+It may also be because I don’t take the supplement any later than 9 am.

+As a disclaimer, I have to state the obvious: if you have any type of medical condition, you should probably consult your doctor before taking this.
+This post isn’t medical advice.
+It’s just my experience with a product.